compbiozurich/UZH-BIO392/course-results/Sarah-Oppolzer/Sarah-Oppolzer-questions-day-9.md

 * Check the ALT column and see which nucleotide is noted there.
 * To double-check you compare it with the base in the 	REF column.

   When looking at the "[4]ALT" column and see a ' . ' it means that there is no variant.
 Whenever we see a sequence, it means that this is the sequence alternative to our reference sequence and therefore a variant.
-Additionally, at the "patient + number" column we see 0/0 for no variant and 1/1 for a variant and therefore now which exact patient has a variant at the specific spot.
+Additionally, at the "patient + number" column we see 0/0 for no variant and 1/1 for a homozygous variant and therefore now which exact patient has a variant at the specific spot.
+0/1 or 1/0 indicates a heterozygous variant.

 ### Q3
 **After loading all the files into IGV, there should be four different kind of tracks.
 Briefly explain what type of information each track contains**